 UniCredit Bank AG

 UniCredit Bank AG (or HypoVereinsbank, HVB), headquartered in Munich, is the fifth largest credit institution in Germany with 12,250 employees and 348 local branches.
 It provides a full array of products and services to personal and corporate customers, public-sector and institutional clients as well as international companies.
-HVB operates as a subsidiary of UniCredit Group, an Italian financial giant.
+UniCredit Bank AG operates as a subsidiary of UniCredit Group, the largest Italian bank.

 Landesbank Baden-Wurttemberg (LBBW) is the biggest Landesbank in Germany with more than 10,000 staff and 160 branches across the country.
 It is a commercial bank serving companies, savings banks, private individuals and institutional clients.
 LBBW acts as a central bank for the savings banks in Baden-Württemberg, Rhineland-Palatinate und Saxony.
 It was founded in 1999 and is headquartered in Stuttgart.